highcharts/highcharts/docs/dashboards/synchronize-components.md

 }
 ```

-The full example of synchronized components:
+An example of synchronized components:

 ```js
 Dashboards.board('container', {